zenwalk/feralfilehosting/Feral Wiki/SSH/SSH guide Super - SSH basics - SSH tunnels - FTP to SFTP bridges/readme.md

 If all you need is very quick and simple SSH access using PuTTy or Mac [use this guide](https://www.feralhosting.com/faq/view?question=12).

 **Please read this Section First:**

 The guide follows a specific format for each section.

-1: Basic connection using the default pass phrase (usually image 1 & 2 only)
+**1:** Basic connection using the default pass phrase (usually image 1 & 2 only)

-2: Using keyfiles to connect ( the guide assumes you have already created these as it does not explain how)
+**2:** Using keyfiles to connect ( the guide assumes you have already created these as it does not explain how)

-3: Creating SSH Tunnels.
+**3:** Creating SSH Tunnels.

-4: SFTP Bridges where applicable.
+**4:** SFTP Bridges where applicable.

-**You ONLY need to use the stages that apply to what you want to do.**
+**Important note:** You ONLY need to use the stages that apply to what you want to do.

 The guide is **Comprehensive** so it covers all stages.
 You do not actually need to complete every stage.
 Just the relevant ones.
 So if you only want to connect using a password for Kitty then follow those steps first section of the Kitty guide.

-If you want to connect using a pass-phrase and key file then create a ssh tunnel using Xshell then use only steps 2 & 3 from the Xshell section.
+If you want to connect using a pass-phrase and key file then create a SSH tunnel using XShell then use only steps 2 & 3 from the XShell section.

 Each Section is labelled.